Shahrukh95/Product-Search-With-Text-and-Image-Embeddings/README.md

    bash start.sh
    ```

-This will:
+The above script will do the following:
-- Download the **optimized ONNX models** for text and image embeddings.
+- Download the **optimized ONNX models** for generating text and image embeddings.
 The `config.pbtxt` files for both models have been defined.
 This includes the batch size, input/output layers and the backend runtime.
 To check how these models were obtained refer to the [ONNX Model Creation](#onnx-model-creation) section.
 - Start the **Triton server** and **Flask app**.

 Make sure the following ports are open: